 The outcome of a buyer's eBay checkout process is an order.
 This API enables sellers to manage the completion of an order in accordance with the payment method and timing specified at checkout.
 The line items in the order are grouped into one or more packages.
 As the seller addresses, handles, and ships each package, the set of specifications for this process is known as a fulfillment.
 Use the Fulfillment API to facilitate and monitor these activities from the order to completion.
 Sellers' status on eBay depend partly on their record of timely fulfillment.

 Note: The Fulfillment API covers only the transactions that have completed the checkout process.
-This includes both paid purchases and purchases that do not require upfront payment (such as COD).
-However, the API does not cover pending payment purchases that require upfront payment before shipment.
+This API does not cover pending payment purchases that require upfront payment before shipment.

 This overview covers the following Fulfillment API topics: